Drive Partnership’s Restart Programme

 Approach to the feasibility study

-The feasibility study is taking an exploratory, "test and learn" approach, with a focus on building capacity for future impact evaluation.
-It will focus on understanding the programme’s delivery and determining the feasibility of future impact evaluations using experimental or quasi-experimental designs.
+The feasibility study took an exploratory, "test and learn" approach, with a focus on building capacity for future impact evaluation.
+It focused on understanding the programme’s delivery and determining the feasibility of future impact evaluations using experimental or quasi-experimental designs.

 - To what extent is Restart’s Theory of Change rooted in evidence?